CyrilWendl/Stage-IGN-Scripts/README.md

 ### 3. Tools
 **`/Sentinel-2/`**: initial classification of Sentinel-2 image using RF
+- `sentinel-2-resize.sh`: Resizing of bands 5, 6, 7, 8A, 11, 12 to 10m
+- `sentinel-2-gt.sh`: Extract GT for model training within Sentinel-2 image area
+- `sentinel-2-classif.sh`: Model and classification of Sentinel-2 image series

 **`/tools/`**: various generic scripts (gdal, etc.)
-- `xargs.sh`: parallelize certain script executions
+- `xargs.sh`: Parallelize certain script executions
 - `raster_crop.sh [big_raster] [small_raster] [out_raster]`: Crop a GTiff raster to the extent of a second GTiff raster
 - `resize_crop_raster.sh [big_raster] [small_raster] [out_raster]`: Crop resize a GTiff raster to the extent and resolution of a second GTiff raster
 - `resize_crop_raster.sh [raster_to_resize] [raster] [out_raster]`: Resize a GTiff raster to resolution of a second GTiff raster